airinnova/ambiance/docs/source/user_guide/detailed_user_guide.rst

         >>> atmosphere.H  # Geopotential height
         array([   0.        ,  999.84271205, 9984.29343877])

-    The ``Atmosphere`` class does only take *geometric* heights as input as this is the typical use.
-However, if you really wanted to request properties based on the *geopotential* height, you can convert the geopotential height to geometric height, and then call `Atmosphere`.
+    The ``Atmosphere`` class does only take *geometric* heights as input as this is the typical use case.
+However, if you really wanted to request properties based on the *geopotential* height, you can convert the geopotential heights to geometric heights, and then call `Atmosphere`.

     .. code:: python